How to Submit a Quit Claim Deed in Kentucky

 How to Prepare a Quitclaim Deed in Kentucky

 A quitclaim deed is used to transfer property interest in Kentucky.
-This guide will show you how to create a quitclaim deed, with a focus on document preparation, transfer instructions, and legal issues.
+This guide will show you how to create one, focusing on document preparation, transfer instructions, and legal issues.

 Steps to Prepare the Document